 Ms. Carson changed history by empowering people to see through the placid official assurances about pesticide safety and take risk assessment and mitigation into their own hands.
 Specific to agriculture, consumers have consistently identified the avoidance of pesticide residues as their principal incentive for purchasing organic foods pretty much as long as such surveys have been taken.

 Consumers seeking to minimize exposure to pesticide residues invest wisely when buying organic because the best available data confirms that certified foods contain significantly fewer and generally less toxic residues than conventionally produced alternatives.
-For example, in 2011the USDA completed a study entitled Pesticide Residue Testing of Organic Produce which applied state of the science analytical techniques to identify residues of the 195 most suspect pesticides from 571 samples of apple, broccoli, tomato, green pepper, potato and strawberry.
+For example, in 2011the USDA completed a study entitled Pesticide Residue Testing of Organic Produce (PDF) which applied state of the science analytical techniques to identify residues of the 195 most suspect pesticides from 571 samples of apple, broccoli, tomato, green pepper, potato and strawberry.

 Of the more than 110,000 specific product/residue tests conducted, the organic product tested free of any residues a remarkable 99.6% of the time.
 While a total of 413 residues were found, only 21 of them exceeded 5 percent of the residue level for that pesticide legally allowed on the same variety of conventional produce.
 Drawing on data from the USDA’s long-running Pesticide Data Program, the noted pesticide expert Dr. Charles Benbrook determined that conventionally produced fruits and vegetables tested were 3.47 times more likely to contain residues than organic products.